Quaker music: Contemporary American Quaker musicians

 Jon Watts is a Quaker musician, poet, and filmmaker.
 He has created and released six musical albums, combining spoken word, rap, hip hop, and folk styles.
 Specifically, he practices Liberal Quakerism, and uses his music to speak about the Liberal Quaker experience and ideals.
 He currently travels and performs his music, and speaks about his life in the Society of Friends.
 He is also the director of “QuakerSpeak,” a YouTube channel which focuses on interviews with Quakers of different backgrounds.

 Watts graduated from the Quaker Leadership Scholarship Program at Guilford College in 2006.
 It was for his senior project at Guilford that Watts created the album A Few Songs Occasioned, composed of songs about the beginnings of the Quaker movement.
 This work inspired him to pursue a career creating “Spirit-led music.”
 His most popular, and most controversial, song to date is "Friend Speaks My Mind," for which he created a YouTube video entitled "Dance Party Erupts During Quaker Meeting for Worship."

 Susan Stark is a Quaker singer and songwriter with a number of songs on YouTube.
 Her cassette Child of The Nuclear Age contained track "Live Up to the Light", setting to music the words of Caroline Fox describing a moment of profound spiritual experience in 1841.
-Currently available CDs include Phoenix Sings at Sundown (1999) and Connected at the Heart (2011).